-Consequences of positive test results shall be cumulative through the student's enrollment in Flour Bluff ISD.
-If a student with a confirmed positive drug test withdraws from Flour Bluff ISD prior to completing the suspension and reinstatement requirements and returns to Flour Bluff ISD, the consequence will be imposed upon return, unless Flour Bluff ISD determines the consequence was fully served in another accredited school setting.
-Flour Bluff ISD may notify the school in which the student is enrolling that an "undisclosed violation" has occurred, resulting in the suspension of the student from extracurricular activities for the specified period of time.
+Consequences of positive test results shall be cumulative throughout the student's enrollment in Flour Bluff ISD.
+If a student with a confirmed positive drug test withdraws from Flour Bluff ISD before completing the suspension and reinstatement requirements and returns to Flour Bluff ISD, the consequence will be imposed upon return unless Flour Bluff ISD determines the consequence was fully served in another accredited school setting.
+Flour Bluff ISD may notify the school where the student is enrolling that an "undisclosed violation" has occurred, resulting in the student's suspension from extracurricular activities for the specified period.